-- (i) Macro-financial support has been part of a much broader effort by the European Union to smooth the transition process in Central and Eastern Europe and to establish closer links with its neighbouring countries.
-The framework for that effort has been further clarified; in particular, Association Agreements were signed during the period 1991-95 with most of these countries.
-Moreover, in June 1993, a decisive step was taken at Copenhagen, when the European Council accepted the goal of EU membership for those associated countries and put forward political and economic measures to create more favourable conditions to this end.
-Macro-financial assistance, the possible use of which was explicitly mentioned in the chapter on financial cooperation of the Association Agreements, was therefore to be seen in the context of a long-term partnership with the associated countries.
-The Essen European Council of December 1994 confirmed the conclusions of the European Councils in Copenhagen and Corfu that the associated States of Central and Eastern Europe can become members of the European Union if they so desire and as soon as they are able to fulfil the necessary conditions.
-It has decided to boost and improve the process of further preparing the associated States of Central and Eastern Europe. - (ii) The achievement of a successful transition towards a market economy increasingly appeared as a complex protracted process.
-More specifically, the necessary links between macroeconomic stabilization and structural adjustment (and the need to put more emphasis on
+- Macro-financial support has been part of a much broader effort by the EU to comfort the transition process in Central and Eastern Europe and to establish closer links with its neighbouring countries.
+The framework for that effort has been further clarified; in particular, Association Agreements were signed in 1991-1995 with most of these countries.
+Moreover, a decisive step was taken at Copenhagen, in June 1993, when the European Council accepted the goal of Union membership for those associated countries and put forward political and economic measures to create more favourable conditions to this end.
+Macro-financial assistance, which possible use was explicitly mentioned in the chapter on financial co-operation of the Association Agreements, was therefore to be seen in the context of a long-run partnership with the associated countries.
+The European Council of Essen in December 1994 has confirmed the conclusions of the European Councils in Copenhagen and Corfu that the associated States of Central and Eastern Europe can become members of the European Union if they so desire and as soon as they are able to fulfill the necessary conditions.
+It has decided to boost and improve the process of further preparing the associated States of Central and Eastern Europe.